carlosSpa/PSTD_ABL/README.md

  OUTPUT: binary file "Energy.dat"

-COMMENTS: This code calculates the energy of 600 different simulations defined in an homogeneous cube of 500x500x500m and a propagation velocity of c=2000m/s.
+COMMENTS: This code calculates the energy of 600 different simulations defined on an homogeneous cube of 500x500x500 m³ and a propagation velocity of c=2000m/s.
-A ricker wavelet of f=10Hz is emitted at the center of the cube.
+A point source corresponding to a ricker wavelet of f=10Hz located at the center of the cube.
-In all the cases, we also  fix the spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time 2s.
+In all the cases, we also fix the uniform spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time to 2s.
-We use the numerical method corresponding to the foldier to solve this problem.
-The 600 simulations are defined varying the tuple (Nabl,Absorbing parameter) in 30x20 different cases according to Table 1 in the paper.
+We solve this problem by using use the numerical method provided in this folder.
+The code performs 600 simulations by varying the tuple (Nabl,Absorbing parameter) in 30x20 different cases according to Table 1 in the paper.
+The output of these simulations are stored in "Energy.dat".

 DATA ANALYSIS CODE: energy.m